Hollmén Reuter Sandman: Notable works

 Their designs include the Women's Centre in Rufisque, TunaHAKI Centre in Moshi, Kilimanjaro Women Information Exchange and Consultancy Organization (KWIECO), Slowness Dignified exhibition in the 2016 Venice Architecture Biennale and the Nyan'goro Hostel in Tanzania.

 Awards

 The firm has been recognized for their work through numerous exhibitions across Europe, Asia and North America as well as being included in publications such as the Architectural Review, The Finnish Architectural Review, World Architecture and Breaking Ground: Women in Architecture by Jane Hall.
-They have been shortlisted for numerous architecture awards in addition to winning the: Pietilä Award given to young architects in 2002, Asko Avonius Award in 2012, Best Humanitarian of the Year Award in 2016 by DK Nordic Award/EOAW to Ukumbi NGO and the Architecture of Necessity Award in 2022.
+They have been shortlisted for the 2016 Moira Gemmill Prize for Emerging Architecture and numerous other architecture awards in addition to winning the: Pietilä Award given to young architects in 2002, Asko Avonius Award in 2012, Best Humanitarian of the Year Award in 2016 by DK Nordic Award/EOAW to Ukumbi NGO and the Architecture of Necessity Award in 2022.